ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/README.md

 sample-app-rc-pvrsf   1/1     Running   0          81s
 ```

 If you delete one of the pods, you will find that the ReplicationController will fire up another one to replace it.
-In the example below, when we delete pod `sample-app-rc-pvrsf`, a new pod named `sample-app-rc-lszgm` is created in its place
+In the example below, when we delete pod `sample-app-rc-pvrsf`, a new pod named `sample-app-rc-lszgm` is created in its place.

 ```
 kubectl get pods